DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 # PPPwn-For-Raspberry-Pi-Setup-Guide
-A step by step guide in hopes of making installation as clear and easy as possible.
+A step by step guide in hopes of making installation as clear and easy as possible
 Primaraly for Windows users
 This guide goes over how to set up [PI-Pwn](https://github.com/stooged/PI-Pwn?tab=readme-ov-file#pi-pwn)
-I will cover the setup for only Raspberry Pi devices.
+I will cover the setup for only Raspberry Pi devices
 # Installing Raspberry Pi OS
 Download and install [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
 ![-](imgs/PiImager.JPG)
 **Choose the Pi device you are using**